LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

 Our build system, called *BLT*, is maintained in `its own repo <https://lc.llnl.gov/bitbucket/projects/ATK/repos/blt/browse>`_ in our
 Bitbucket project.
-BLT provides a "common sense" setup based on CMake for configuring and building the Toolkit code.
+BLT provides a "common sense" setup based on CMake for configuring and building the Axom code.
 It also enables software development tool integration via *make targets*.
-BLT has built-in support for the following tools, all of which we use for Toolkit development:
+BLT has built-in support for the following tools, all of which we use for Axom development:

   Documentation
     *Doxygen* (source code docs) and *Sphinx* (user docs)